marikann/go-cookbook/files/reading-writing-files.md

 - Forgetting to close files, leading to resource leaks
 - Not checking for errors and simply assuming file operations succeed
-- Using `ioutil.ReadFile` for large files without considering memory constraints
+- Using `os.ReadFile` for large files without considering memory constraints
 - Not considering file permissions when creating or writing to files

 ## Performance Tips